USAO Logo

 She served previously as a member of the Urban Forestry Commission on appointment from the mayor of Edmond.

-Ming earned her bachelor of science degree in chemical engineering from Stanford University in California.
-Her master of business degree is from the University of Oklahoma with an emphasis in management information systems.
+Ming earned her Bachelor of Science degree in chemical engineering from Stanford University in California, and her master's in business from the University of Oklahoma with an emphasis in management information systems.

 She is married to Michael Ming, Oklahoma Chief Executive Officer of General Electric.
 They live in Edmond and have two children.